Where Passion Meets Creativity

 Crafting Identity: Logo Creation, 2024

-For the Craft Club logo ideation, I set out to create a visual identity that felt fresh, creative, and welcoming, something that would instantly communicate the club’s hands-on, imaginative spirit.
-I explored concepts that blended playfulness with simplicity, sketching multiple directions that incorporated elements like yarn, scissors, brush strokes, and abstract shapes to reflect a variety of crafting styles.
+For the Craft Club logo ideation, I set out to create a visual identity that felt fresh, creative, and welcoming: something that would instantly communicate the club’s hands-on, imaginative spirit.
+As part of my Public Relations Writing course, this project focused on how branding and visual identity contribute to the way organizations present themselves to their audiences.
+I explored multiple concepts that blended playfulness with simplicity, sketching different directions that incorporated elements like yarn, scissors, brush strokes, and abstract shapes to represent a variety of crafting styles.

 Created on: Canva